 Id. at 555, 559.
 Theoretically, the Clayton Act’s injury accrual rule continues to remain an accrual option in the wake of the Klehr and Rotella decisions, but no circuit court has ever embraced it.
 Rather, Rotella has effectively resolved the conflicting accrual rules among the circuit courts in favor of the “discovery of injury” accrual rule.
 See Limestone Development Corp. v.
 Village of Lemont, Illinois, 520 F.3d 797, 801-802 (7th Cir.
 2008) (stating that RICO’s statute of limitations begins to run upon discovery of the injury and that plaintiff was aware of its injury by defendants in 1993 and, at the latest, knew it was being injured by a pattern of racketeering by 2000; the court held that the plaintiff had no excuse to wait until 2006 to bring suit); Cory v.
 Aztec Steel Building, Inc., 468 F.3d 1226, 1234 (10th Cir.
 2006), cert. denied, 127 S. Ct.
 2134 (2007) (plaintiff claimed he was injured when he purchased a defective building and replacement parts in 1993, 1995, and 1996; plaintiff was aware of this injury in June 1999 when his second building collapsed, yet plaintiff failed to file his RICO claim within four years of the collapse; plaintiff’s claim was barred under either the injury accrual rule or the discovery of injury accrual rule).

 The application of RICO’s accrual rule is reasonably predictable in cases where a plaintiff has actual knowledge of injury, which triggers the running of the statute of limitations.
 The accrual rule is less predictable in cases where the plaintiff reasonably “should have known” of the injury but failed to bring suit within four years.
 As a general matter, the limitations period does not begin to run until a plaintiff knows or should have known of its injury.
 Koch v.
 Christie’s Int’l PLC, 699 F.3d 141, 151 (2d Cir.
 2012).
 A plaintiff is said to be on “inquiry notice” as of the date when he or she “should have known” of their injury.
 According to the Second Circuit, RICO’s statute of limitations runs even where the full extent of the RICO scheme is not discovered until a later date, so long as there were “storm warnings” that should have prompted an inquiry.
 Id.
 Such storm warnings need not detail every aspect of the alleged fraudulent scheme.
-Id.
+Id.; see also Robert L. Kroenlein Trust v.
+Krichhefer, 2014 WL 4178304, *8 (10th Cir.
+2014) (a RICO plaintiff need not have actual knowledge of exactly who committed the RICO predicate act resulting in the injury for a civil RICO claim to accrue).
 Rather, such storm warnings are sufficient where, a person of ordinary intelligence would consider it probable that fraud had occurred.
-Id.
+Koch, 699 F.3d at 151.
+Other circuits have held that once a plaintiff has inquiry notice of facts that would suggest to a reasonable person that he has been injured, the plaintiff has a duty to commence a diligent investigation concerning that injury.
+Krichhefer, 2014 WL 4178304 at *9.
 In Koch, the plaintiff received a report on October 16, 2000 that put the plaintiff on inquiry notice that he may have purchased counterfeit goods, but the plaintiff did not begin to investigate the matter until 2005.
-Id. at 153.
+Koch, 699 F.3d at 153.
 Thus, the plaintiff’s claim, filed on March 30, 2010, was barred because it was not brought within four years of the plaintiff receiving inquiry notice.
 Id.